-The Care Act 2014 introduces a duty to promote wellbeing when carrying out any care and support functions in respect of a person.
+The Care Act 2014 introduces a duty to promote wellbeing when carrying out any care and support functions in respect of a person or responsible adult.
 This is sometimes referred to as The Wellbeing Principle because wellbeing is put at the heart of care and support.